-Here are some of the key factors to keep in mind when applying bbq sauce to chicken.
+Here are some of the key factors to keep in mind when applying bbq sauce to your types of meat.

 When to Sauce